Choosing Vertical Mailboxes for Your Renovation Project

 A third common mistake made when buying new vertical apartment mailboxes is to buy on price alone, with no regard for the mailbox vendor’s experience or reputation.
 When buying, be sure the advice you get is in line with USPS mailbox guidelines.

-USPS mailbox installation guidelines are very specific so it’s wise to buy Florence vertical mailboxes from a reputable and knowledgeable mailbox supplier.
+USPS mailbox installation guidelines are very specific so it’s wise to buy Florence vertical apartment mailbox units from a reputable and knowledgeable mailbox supplier.
 Buy from a supplier who can walk you through all the various options and considerations and accurately answer your questions.

 Here at The MailboxWorks, our mailbox experts are quite knowledgeable about every mailbox product they sell and can ensure you choose the most appropriate vertical apartment mailboxes for your renovation project.